 - Cold bottled mineral water

 - All admission fees to sites on the itinerary

 - Insurance: we strongly recommend you purchase Travel, Medical and Cancellation Insurance.

 - Personal expenses and tipping

 A nonrefundable deposit of $1200 per person is required at time of booking.
 We recommend you reserve your spot as soon as possible.
 You can pay your deposit by Bank Wire Transfer.
 Bank details will be provided upon registration.

-The tour will be confirmed 8 weeks prior, on September 27, 2016.
+The tour will be confirmed 8 weeks prior.
 Please do not make any travel arrangements to Ethiopia before we have confirmed the tour.
 Full payment is due when the tour is confirmed.

 Please send us an email at email@example.com with your first and last name, your phone, which tour you are registering for, along with any additional information that you would like us to know.